 The content on this page is currently being revised and updated.
 More information and resources will be available soon.
 Thank you for your patience and understanding. - January 07, 2021

-Certain groups in Ohio experience a disproportionate burden with regard to the incidence, prevalence and mortality of certain diseases or health conditions.
+Certain groups of Ohioans experience a disproportionate burden of mortality and prevalence of certain diseases or health conditions.
 These are commonly referred to as health disparities.
 Health disparities are not limited to one disease or health condition and are measurable through the use of various public health data.
-Most health disparities affect groups marginalized because of socioeconomic status, race/ethnicity, sexual orientation, gender, disability status, geographic location or some combination of these factors.
+Most health disparities affect groups because of their socioeconomic status, geographic location, race or ethnicity, sexual orientation, gender, disability status, or some combination of these factors.

 Ohio Department of Health